mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/readme.md

   # TODO: This method should run the block method on each armor in self.armors
 ```

+**Add some armor** Add some armor to your test hero.
+Create two instances of the armore class.
+Add these to your hero.
+Then call the defend method and print the results.
+Be sure to test this a couple times to make sure it's working correctly.

 # Take Damage

 When a hero takes damage, their `self.current_health` should be decreased.
 While you can change a property directly, it's common practice to use a method to change this value instead.
 This is called a **setter** in software design.
 The job of a setter is to be in charge of updating the value of a specific property.
 This allows for value verification and additional housekeeping that may be required every time the value is changed.
 This system offers the advantage of allowing your software to react to the changes of specific properties.
-For example, a hero might take less damage if they have a force field, or they might say "Ouch!" if they get hit harder, or they might fall over over if they run out of health.
+For example, a hero might take less damage if they have a force field, or they might say "Ouch!"
+If they take little or no damage from an attack they might say "You'll have to try hard than that!"
+They might fall over over if they run out of health.

 In our case we want to call the defend method and change our hero's health based on the number and type of armors that our hero has.